syncfusion-content/document-processing-docs/Document-Processing/Excel/Conversions/Excel-to-PDF/NET/faqs/does-xlsio-support-multi-threading-for-converting-excel-to-pdf.md

 documentation: UG
 ---

-# Does XlsIO library support multithreading and thread-safe for Excel to PDF?
+# Does XlsIO support multithreading and thread-safe for Excel to PDF?

 Yes, the XlsIO library supports multithreading and is thread-safe.
 It allows you to create multiple workbook instances for tasks like creating, reading, editing, and converting Excel documents.